 11. Improve your NPS

 Net Promoter Score (NPS) measures customer loyalty and your customers’ willingness to recommend your products and services to their loved ones and peers.
 Conduct NPS surveys to measure your Net Promoter Score.
+Often increasing customer satisfaction leads to higher NPS.
 A good NPS score is essential to understand where you stand concerning your competitors.
 See what your competitors are doing differently or better from you and improve your NPS.
 This will help boost your customer satisfaction.